min2712/mathutil-ant/README.md

 # Welcome to Math-Utility Repository

-### You will find in thí repo a Java project with the following
+### You will find in this repo a Java project with the following
 features included

 *A demonstration of using static to create a custom-lib